petersteneteg/vcpkg-cache-server/README.md

 Optional arguments:
   -h, --help       shows help message and exits
-  -v, --version    prints version information and exits --cache_dir DIR  Directory where to read and write cache [required] --port PORT      Port to listen to, defaults to 80 or 443 --host           Host to listen to [nargs=0..1] [default: "0.0.0.0"] --verbosity      Verbosity level 0 (All) to 6 (Off) [nargs=0..1] [default: 2]
+  -v, --version    prints version information and exits --config FILE    Config file, yaml config file.
+  --cache_dir DIR  Directory where to read and write cache --port PORT      Port to listen to, defaults to 80 or 443 --host           Host to listen to [nargs=0..1] [default: "0.0.0.0"] --verbosity      Verbosity level 0 (All) to 6 (Off) [nargs=0..1] [default: 2]